-The rivet works by being pushed through a hole of close diameter to the rivet and a special tool holds the central shaft with a ball at one end and pulls it through the inside of the small hollow tube, there by expanding the out side of the tube and pulling the two materials together.
+A rivet works by being pushed through a hole of close diameter to the rivet and a special tool holds the central shaft with a ball at one end and pulls it through the inside of the small hollow tube, there by expanding the out side of the tube and pulling the two materials together.
 When the central shaft has pulled the materials together and expanded the tube the shaft reaches its limit of elasticity and snaps off.

+Used mainly for connecting two or more sheet metal components together, but other material such as rubber or canvas may be held.
 Monel rivets are often used in the Martine Industry due to it's excellent corrosion resistance.
 Tef-Gel can be used to separate the Stainless Steel or Monel material from Aluminium or Carbon product being riveted to avoid galvanic Corrosion.

 to pushing in rivet, special tool to pull up rivet like our

 For Dimensions and ratings refer to our

 For Dimensions and ratings refer to ourrivet technical guide.

 To receive useful info and product updates add your details below